-Shalee Horstman, PhDc, Depth Psychologist
+Shalee Horstman, PhDc, Registered Psychotherapist

 Shalee Horstman is the founder and company director of Denver Counseling Group Integrative Medicine.
 She is a psychotherapist that incorporates many modalities such as movement, arts, meditation, talk therapy, dream work, and yoga.
 Shalee is a professional member of the American Dance Therapy Association (ADTA), Association of Dance Movement Psychotherapy United Kingdom (ADMPUK), Metro Denver Interdisciplinary Committee (MDIC), Yoga Alliance, and Colorado Association of Psychotherapists (CAP).
 Shalee is also a certified child and family investigator (CFI), a certified yoga instructor (CYT), and a CASA advocate.